Australia’s S&P/ASX 200 (Index: ^AXJO)(ASX: XJO) and ALL ORDINARIES (Index: ^AXAO) (ASX: XAO) indices finished higher on Thursday.

 Here’s a short recap of the Australian market:

-One of the best-performing ASX 200 shares today was the Xero Limited (ASX: XRO) share price which rise 9.5% after reporting its half year result.
+One of the best-performing ASX 200 shares today was the Nearmap Ltd (ASX: NEA) share price which went up 15% after holding its AGM and giving an update.

 Here are some of today’s top stories: